 – Der Veker, a monthly magazine: An article about my orthographic normalizer Hasidify (see below)

-Hasidify, an orthographic normalizer for Yiddish.
-Hasidify accepts text written in Standard Yiddish (according to the YIVO spelling system, used by the Forverts newspaper and taught in universities) and outputs the same text written in Hasidic orthography.
+Hasidifier, an orthographic normalizer for Yiddish.
+Hasidifier accepts text written in Standard Yiddish (according to the YIVO spelling system, used by the Forverts newspaper and taught in universities) and outputs the same text written in Hasidic orthography.

 Yiddish Klal, a Standard Yiddish keyboard layout for Mac computers, with a guide on how to install and use it.